fastoch/Networking/Switches.md

+A switch is different to a hub in that it has a separate collision domain on every port.

 Switches are very similar to bridges, as they both reside at layer 2 (data link) of the OSI model.

 The big advantage of switching when compared to bridging is that **processing can be done in hardware**, using what are